-Pursuant to the UIC Policy on Policies, the University has established a standardized process for the development, approval, and oversight of official university-level policies.
-The process is in place to ensure that policies with a broad University application have a consistent format, are formally approved, widely communicated, centrally maintained, and readily available for review.
-It is the responsibility of the Office of the Provost to facilitate the official policy development process.
+The UIC Policy on Policies describes the process for the development, approval, and oversight of official university-level policies.
+The process is in place to ensure that policies with a broad university application have a consistent format, are formally reviewed, approved by the chancellor, widely communicated, centrally maintained, and readily available for review.
 Any questions regarding the process should be directed to email@example.com.
-Effective July 1, 2016, all official University policies must follow a formal review process and be approved by the chancellor.

 The exception to this requirement is educational policy, as described in the University of Illinois Statues, which follows a different process (II.1.b-e).